DevExpress/devextreme-documentation/includes/grids-toolbar.md

 If you need to customize a predefined item, add an object to the **items[]** array.
 This object must contain the item's [name](/Documentation/ApiReference/UI_Components/dx{WidgetName}/Configuration/toolbar/items/#name) and [properties](/Documentation/ApiReference/UI_Components/dx{WidgetName}/Configuration/toolbar/items/) that you want to customize.
 If an item does not need customization, simply include its name in the **toolbar**.**items[]** array.

-The example below customizes the Column Chooser button and adds an uncustomized Add Row button.
-Note that the corresponding {WidgetName} features are enabled:
+The example below customizes the Column Chooser button, adds an Add Row button, and enables the corresponding {WidgetName} features:

 ---
 ##### jQuery